-- Irregular road surfaces that you find in construction zones;
+Irregular road surfaces that you find in construction zones;

-- Whether a road consists of cement or asphalt;
+Whether a road consists of cement or asphalt;

 Cracks in the cement or asphalt; and

 Sand and gravel on the road.

 Because of the small size of motorcycles, they often prove less visible to other drivers than larger vehicles.
 You also have much less protection than drivers of cars enjoy.
 While these factors make motorcycle riding more dangerous than driving a car, you can minimize these risks and still have fun.